Learn some of our best simple drawing ideas ideas that are perfect for “tricking” kids into practicing those prewriting shapes!

 If you’re an OT who works in a preschool setting, you’re likely very familiar with prewriting skills.

 You work on those vertical and horizontal lines, circles, diagonal lines, and intersecting lines all day every day…knowing that strong prewriting skills are the foundation for letter formation and early writing skills down the road.
+These skills are an important aspect of the development that takes place as part of 3 to 5 year old milestones.

 Some kids are reluctant or resistant to participating in prewriting/drawing activities.
 These tasks my present a frustrating challenge because of visual motor delays, difficulty with grasping skills, or decreased hand strength.
 Other kids simply become bored with working on the same old black and white drawing task – copying shapes and lines over and over with no real purpose.